 Elections - May 2021

-The Salisbury City Council Parish Council elections will take place on Thursday 6 May 2021, whereby residents will elect 24 Councillors to represent the eight wards over a 4-year term.
+The Salisbury City Council Parish Council elections took place on Thursday 6 May 2021, whereby residents elected 24 Councillors to represent the eight wards over a 4-year term.

 Salisbury City Council is the Parish Council for the City of Salisbury and is the most local level of government.
 Above the council are Wiltshire Council and Parliament.
 The City Council was formed in April 2009 as part of the reorganisation of local government.